MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/cordova/index.md

 ```

 ### Settings page
 The **settings page** was a UI available in the MobileFirst hybrid app that allowed the developer to change the server URL at runtime for testing purposes.
-The developer can now use existing MobileFirst Client API to change the server URL at runtime.
+The developer can now use existing {{ site.data.keys.product_adj }} Client API to change the server URL at runtime.
 For more information, see [WL.App.setServerUrl](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/html/refjavascript-client/html/WL.App.html?lang=en-us&cp=SSHS8R_8.0.0&view=kc#setServerUrl).

 ### Minification
 MobileFirst Studio 7.1 provided an OOTB method of reducing the size of your JavaScript code by removing all unnecessary characters before compilation.
 This removed functionality can be replaced by adding Cordova hooks to your project.